-The time required to process a sparse matrix depends on the number of nonzero elements stored.
+The time required to process a sparse matrix should ideally depend on NNZ.
 When searching for an element, the cost is the number of elements preceding the desired element on its row or column list.
-The cost for operations such as adding two matrices should be $\Theta(n + m)$ in the worst case when the one matrix stores n non-zero elements and the other stores m non-zero elements.
+The cost for operations such as adding two matrices should be $\Theta(n+m)$ in the worst case when the one matrix stores n non-zero elements and the other stores m non-zero elements.